worawit/blutter/README.md

 # B(l)utter
 Flutter Mobile Application Reverse Engineering Tool by Compiling Dart AOT Runtime

-Currently the application supports only Android libapp.so.
+Currently the application supports only Android libapp.so (arm64 only).
 Also the application is currently work only against recent Dart versions.

 For high priority missing features, see [TODO](#todo)